theNewDynamic/hugo-module-tnd-forms/README.md

 #### css

 A map containing certain HTML elements produced by the Module's templates.
-Builtin class key are:
+Built-in class key are:
   - form
   - control
   - hidden